0aax/jianpu/README.md

 \key{1=C}: Key signature
 \tempo{100}: Tempo
 ```
 All of the previous commands should wrapped in `\header{...}`.
-Changes in time, key, or tempo within the composition are not currently implemented.
+Changes in key or tempo within the composition are not currently implemented (but will be implemented in the future).
 ```
 \header{
     \title{Composition no. 1},